Obo Aba Hisanjani

 Obo Aba Hisanjani (born 24 November 1949) is a Nigerian poet.

+Early life

+Hisanjani was born in the small village of Ajah, now a bustling marketplace.

+Career

-He was born in the small village of Ajah, now a bustling marketplace.
-He has campaigned against the development and exploitation of the surrounding areas for purely commercial purposes.
+Hisanjani has campaigned against the development and exploitation of the surrounding areas for purely commercial purposes.
 In a television interview in 2001 he spoke about the loss of traditional land rights and values.

-Known in Lagos as the Bushman Poet, he is known for his native rhythms and complex Yoruba rhymes.
+Known in Lagos as the Bushman Poet, Hisanjani is known for his native rhythms and complex Yoruba rhymes.
 His main themes cover traditional practices.
 He was criticised by many politicians in the 1980s for being against modernisation.

 He is currently the Nigerian Poet Laureate.